harshmudgal13/100questionsseriespart1/README.md

-Contains 15 questions for the beginners with their solutions.
+100 questions for the beginners with their solutions.